-- the conduct of regular backtesting and PLAT to verify the accuracy and reliability of the Al's internal models.
-Both of these exercises should be conducted at the trading desk level, while regular backtesting should also be conducted at the firm wide level. - 4.1.14 An AI should have a distinct unit, separated from the risk control unit, to conduct the initial and ongoing validation of all internal models for capital adequacy purpose.
+- 4.1.14 An Al should have a distinct unit, separated from the risk control unit, to conduct the initial and ongoing validation of all internal models for capital adequacy purpose.
 Internal models should be validated on at least an annual basis. - 4.1.15 The Board of Directors and senior management of an Al should be actively involved in the market risk control process and should devote appropriate resources to risk control as an essential aspect of the business.
 In particular, the daily reports prepared by the independent risk control unit should be reviewed by a level of management with sufficient seniority and authority to enforce both reductions of positions taken by individual traders and reductions in the Al's overall risk exposure. - 4.1.16 Internal models used for regulatory purpose may to some extent differ from those used for internal risk management purpose by an AI in its day-to-day risk management activities.
 Nevertheless, the core design elements of both the regulatory models and the ones used for internal risk management should be identical. - Valuation models that are a feature of both models should be consistent.
-These valuation models should be an integral part of the internal identification, measurement, management and internal reporting of price risks within the AI's trading desks. - Internal risk management models should, at a minimum, be used to assess the risk of the positions that are subject to market risk capital charges, although they may assess a broader set of positions. - The construction of the Al's regulatory models should be based on the methodologies used in the Al's internal risk management models with regard to risk factor identification, parameter estimation and proxy concepts and deviate only if this is appropriate due to regulatory requirements.
-It is expected that the same risk factors are covered in the regulatory internal models as in the internal risk management models for all in-scope desks.
+These valuation models should be an integral part of the internal identification, measurement, management and internal reporting of price risks within the Al's trading desks. - Internal risk management models should, at a minimum, be used to assess the risk of the positions that are subject to market risk capital charges, although they may assess a broader set of positions. - The construction of the Al's regulatory models should be based on the methodologies used in the Al's internal risk management models with regard to risk factor identification, parameter estimation and proxy concepts and deviate only if this is appropriate due to regulatory requirements.